Should I Buy A House Near Power Lines?

 hash-markIs it Hard to Sell a Home That is Close to Power Pines?

-Studies show that selling a home close to power lines will take far longer than homes that are nowhere near them.
+Yes, studies show that selling a home close to power lines will take far longer than homes that have no powerlines in the area.
 It's something that many real estate agents warn both buyers and sellers about.
 If you want to buy a home near power lines, be forewarned that this could be a major sore spot in the future.
 As the risks of electromagnetic radiation become more widely known, people become more averse to the idea of living near these lines.

 Believe it or not, many homes that are located near electric towers are at risk of having people move out without actually getting anyone to buy them up.
 As a result, many abandoned homes are near these areas.
 If you are very worried about this matter, you might want to do a mass sell-off via a real estate development company,